applieddataconsultants/wheredat/readme.md

 ```

 This data will return whenever a geocode or reverse geocode happens (e.g.
-whenever the point is moved or when the map is initially loaded)
+whenever the point is moved or when the map is initially loaded).

+### Example

+See `example.html` for an example of usage in a client side application.

 ## License